ajschumacher/ajschumacher.github.io/20220702-what_are_people_doing/index.md

 # What are people doing?

 What are the jobs Americans do?
 Here's a view [based on][] the 2019 US Census 1% sample.
+(Click to expand and collapse lists.)

 [based on]: https://github.com/ajschumacher/income "GitHub repository: ajschumacher/income"